Tomas-Cucit/docs-blockchain/downloads/docs.md

 cleos push action eosio.token transfer '["acc1", "someaccount", "4.00000000 UOS", "some transfer"]' -p someaccount
 ```

-Upon successful transaction it will return a unique identifier which can be used to fetch that transaction with `cleos get transaction`.
+Upon successful transaction, it will return a unique identifier which can be used to fetch that transaction with `cleos get transaction`.

 ## Get Data